FourjsGenero/tool_fglwebrun/README.md

 # fglwebrun
-fglwebrun - run GBC apps from the command line
+fglwebrun - run GBC web apps from the command line

 # Motivation

 Are you tired of writing .xcf files and starting httpdispatch on the command line ?
+Tired of renamed options in as.xcf/appname.xcf when the GAS version changes ?

 Then fglwebrun is the right tool for you.
 It is (almost) as easy as